FIND OUT HOW MUCH YOU CAN

 GEICO: Best Overall

-More than merely a producer of memorable advertising, GEICO tops our rankings in every category, earning a score of 9.5 out of 10.0 for industry reputation and a 9.0 for coverage, cost and customer experience.
+More than merely a producer of memorable advertising, GEICO tops our rankings in every category, earning a score of 9.8 out of 10.0 for industry reputation, an 8.5 for coverage, a 9.4 for cost, and a 9.0 for customer experience.
 In addition to low prices, the company offers a wide range of discounts on full coverage auto insurance and other policies.
 Plus, GEICO has earned an A++ rating for financial strength from AM Best.

 USAA: Best Military Provider

 If you’re in the military, odds are you’re covered by USAA, which is reserved for military members and their families.
-We rate the company an 8.9 out of 10.0 overall, giving it an 8.5 for coverage and 9.0 for its industry reputation, cost and customer experience.
+We rate the company an 9.6 out of 10.0 overall, giving it an 9.5 for coverage, a 9.3 for its industry reputation, a 10.0 for cost, and a 9.3 for customer experience.
 Like GEICO, USAA holds an A++ rating from AM Best, so you can feel confident in its ability to pay out claims.

 Progressive: Best for High-Risk Drivers

 Since 1956, Progressive has specialized in covering high-risk drivers, which is unusual among larger insurance companies.
 Now America’s third-largest insurer, it offers coverage on anything motorized, including full coverage auto insurance.
-We rate Progressive 8.9 out of 10.0 stars, giving it a 9.5 for reputation, 9.0 for coverage and 8.5 for cost and customer experience.
+We rate Progressive 9.1 out of 10.0 stars, giving it a 9.1 for reputation, 9.0 for coverage, 9.3 for cost, and 8.9 for customer experience.
 You can learn more in our Progressive insurance review.

 The Detroit Bureau collects data from every major car insurance provider to formulate rankings of the best insurers.
 Our in-depth rating system takes into account market share, coverage, pricing, customer satisfaction and ratings from industry experts.
 Each insurer is given a weighted score in four categories, as well as an overall score out of 10.0.